-The institution and programs are aware that in the current health care environment, residents and faculty members are at increased risk for burnout and depression.
+The institution and programs are aware that in the current health care environment, physician learners and faculty members are at increased risk for burnout and depression.
 Psychological, emotional, and physical well-being are critical in the development of the competent, caring, and resilient physician.
-Self-care is an important component of professionalism; it is also a skill that must be learned and nurtured in the context of other aspects of residency training.
-GME training programs, in partnership with the Sponsoring Institution, have the same responsibility to address well-being as they do to evaluate other aspects of resident competence.
+Self-care is an important component of professionalism; it is also a skill that must be learned and nurtured in the context of other aspects of residency and fellowship training.
+GME training programs, in partnership with the Sponsoring Institution, have the same responsibility to address well-being as they do to evaluate other aspects of physician learner competence.

-Resident and Faculty Well-being Policy:
+Physician Learner and Faculty Well-being Policy: